Asian Markets Rise As Coronavirus Concerns Ease - UrduPoint

 There are concerns about how that will impact not only China's overall economic growth, but also the bottom lines of many multinational firms.

-The production lines of major auto makers such as South Korea's Hyundai have already been disturbed, and there is fear that airlines and the hospitality and tourism sectors will also take a hit.
+The production lines of major auto makers such as GM and Hyundai have already been disturbed, and there is fear that airlines and the hospitality and tourism sectors will also take a hit.

 Many countries have imposed travel bans and quarantine requirements, and major carriers have suspended or dramatically cut back on flights to and from mainland China.

-Aviation consultancy Ascend by Cirium said this week there was a reduction in flights from and within mainland China by roughly 25 percent, and predicted the impact on the industry could be worse than during the SARS outbreak of 2002-03.
+Aviation consultancy Ascend by Cirium said this week that the impact on the industry could be worse than during the 2002-03 SARS outbreak.

-A number of companies expected to be hurt by the coronavirus are scheduled to release their results this week, including Chinese e-commerce titan Alibaba and Japanese auto maker Nissan.

 After tumbling on fears of decreased demand from China, the world's largest importer and consumer of oil, crude prices continued their recovery.